Far and Away

 Far and Away is a 1992 American epic Western romantic adventure drama film directed by Ron Howard from a screenplay by Bob Dolman and a story by Howard and Dolman.
 It stars Tom Cruise and Nicole Kidman.
 This was the last cinematography credit for Mikael Salomon before he moved on to a directing career.
 The music score was by John Williams.
 It was screened out of competition at the 1992 Cannes Film Festival.

-Cruise and Kidman, who were married at the time, play Irish immigrants seeking their fortune in the 1890s America, eventually taking part in the Land Run of 1893.
+Cruise and Kidman, who were married at the time, play Joseph Donnelly and Shannon Christie, Irish immigrants seeking their fortune in the 1890s America, eventually taking part in the Land Run of 1893.
 This was Cyril Cusack's final film before his death the following year.

+Far and Away was released by Universal Pictures on May 22, 1992.
+The film received mixed reviews from critics and grossed $137.8 million against a $60 million budget.

 Plot

-In 1892 Ireland, tenant farmers work land they could never own and pay unfairly high rents to their wealthy landlords.
-Joseph Donnelly dreams of owning his own land.
-After his father dies, their family home is burned down by their landlord Daniel Christie's men, due to unpaid rent.
-Joseph travels to Daniel's home to kill him in revenge, but he only injures himself.
-Daniel's wife, Nora, and his daughter, Shannon, nurse Joseph back to health so that he can be hanged for the attempted murder.
+In 1892 Ireland, impoverished tenant farmer Joseph Donnelly dreams of one day owning his own land.
+After his father Joseph Sr. dies, their family home is burned by their landlord Daniel Christie's men, due to unpaid rent.
+Joseph goes to Christie's home to kill him in revenge but his daughter Shannon stabs his leg with a pitchfork.
+Daniel's wife Nora and Shannon nurse Joseph back to health so he can be hanged for the attempted murder.

-Nora tries to mold Shannon into a refined lady, but Shannon often rebels.
-She reveals to Joseph that she aspires to go to America, where land is being given away.
-When Joseph tries to flee the Christie home, he gets into a confrontation with Stephen Chase, the Christies' financial manager, who challenges him to a duel.
-The next morning, Shannon runs away from home, convinces Joseph to come with her as her servant and protector, and saves him from the duel.
+Headstrong Shannon, who resists being molded into a refined lady, dreams of going to America where land is being given away for free.
+When Joseph tries to flee the Christie home, Stephen Chase, the Christies' brutal estate manager, intercepts him.
+He challenges Joseph to a duel for the next morning.
+The next morning, Daniel tells Joseph that he knew nothing about the tenant evictions or unfair rents.
+As the duel is about to commence, Shannon arrives in a horse-drawn cart and convinces Joseph to run away with her to America, needing a servant and protector.

-On a ship bound for America, Shannon and Joseph meet Mr. McGuire, who confirms Shannon's story about land being given away in Oklahoma.
-He adds that they will have to travel a thousand miles to get there and must claim their desired land in a race.
-Shannon divulges that she has a collection of silver spoons that will cover the expenses needed to get to Oklahoma.
+While sailing to America, Shannon and Joseph meet McGuire, who confirms Shannon's story about the Oklahoma land giveaway.
+He explains that Oklahoma is a thousand miles inland and the desired land is claimed in a race.
+Shannon reveals she has a collection of silver spoons that will pay their way to Oklahoma.

-Upon their arrival in Boston, McGuire is shot in the street, and Shannon loses her spoons.
-Mike Kelly, an Irish ward boss, finds jobs for Joseph and Shannon and gives them a room to rent.
-Joseph also becomes a regular in bare-knuckle boxing matches at Kelly's club to make extra cash.
-Over the following weeks, Joseph and Shannon struggle to earn money and adapt to their new living situation.
-Romantic tension flares between them, especially after Grace, a dancer at Kelly's club, shows interest in Joseph, making Shannon jealous.
+Upon arriving in Boston, McGuire is shot dead in the street and Shannon loses her silver spoons that McGuire stole.
+An Irish boy introduces the couple to Mike Kelly, a ruthless Irish ward boss who arranges jobs and lodging.
+Joseph soon becomes a regular in bare-knuckle boxing matches at Kelly's club for extra cash.
+Over the following weeks, Joseph and Shannon struggle adapting to their new lives.
+Romantic tension flares between them, especially after Grace, a dancer at Kelly's club, flirts with Joseph, inciting Shannon's jealousy.